 Why won’t you top my tree?

 Tree topping = butchering a tree.
-It is one of the worst “practices” and does more harm to a tree that outweighs any benefit (the only one of which is height reduction), not to mention it leaves a tree looking ugly and unnatural.
+It is one of the worst “practices” and by removing a tree’s canopy, makes it more dangerous, leaving it susceptible to pest, disease, sun scald, poor quality growth and more.
+Indiscriminate chopping of limbs also makes trees look ugly and unnatural.
 If a tree has grown too big for the space in which it was planted, removal/replacement is typically the best and most economical option.
-Read more in our blog
+Read more at TreesAreGood.org or read our blog

 What’s so bad about a Bradford Pear?

 The Bradford pear tree, (Pyrus calleryana or Callery pear), is a deciduous tree easily identified by its white blossoms and the rotting fish smell it can give off during the spring and summer.
-While Bradford pears grow quickly, their branches are very thin, and they are quite susceptible to high wind conditions & split easily.
-Even though they have very weak branches, they are still really dense, which prevents sun getting through the branches so any grass underneath them won’t get the nutrients they need to grow.
-Typically we do not recommend investing any money in their maintenance as removal and replacement with a sturdier tree will be the most economical option in the long run.
-In fact, Bradford Pears are listed as a prohibited tree in Davidson County and can no longer be planted.
-However, if you love your tree and want to maintain it, the best time to prune or trim it will be when it goes into dormancy around the fall.
-Spring and summer is when new growth occurs, so only trim and prune then if there are branches getting close to the roof or power lines.
-For more information: https://www.angieslist.com/articles/why-you-shouldnt-plant-bradford-pear-tree.htm
+While Bradford pears grow quickly, their branches are very thin, so they are highly susceptible to high wind conditions & split easily.
+Even with very weak branches, they are quite dense, which prevents sun getting through the branches, denying grass underneath the nutrients needed to grow.
+Typically we do not recommend investing any money in their maintenance, as removal and replacement with a sturdier tree is the most economical long-term option.
+In fact, Davidson County lists Bradford Pears as prohibited trees so they can no longer be planted.
+However, if you love your tree and want to maintain it, the best time to prune or trim it is dormancy after leaves fall.
+New growth occurs in Spring and Summer, so only branches close to your roof or power lines should be trimmed/pruned during these seasons.
+For more information, read this article from USA TODAY: https://tinyurl.com/4cvyz7cu.